Climate of Hunter: Recording and music

-Although Walker was slow to begin writing, the seven songs composed for the album were completed and recorded quickly in the last six months of 1983.
+Although it took Walker a long time to write the songs, the recording of the album was relatively quick, taking two months from October to December 1983.
 The album was produced with Peter Walsh who had recently worked with Simple Minds on their break-through album, 1982's New Gold Dream (81–82–83–84).
 Together with Walsh, Walker assembled a band of seasoned session players such as free-improvising saxophone player Evan Parker, Dire Straits' Mark Knopfler on guitar and the R&B singer Billy Ocean.

 Discussing the recording of the album for the documentary Scott Walker: 30 Century Man (2006), Walsh explained that the musicians were expected to record their parts without knowing the melody to any of the songs, in part because Walker had not recorded any demos and also because the melody was "a closely guarded secret".
-Walker explained that if the melody was known it would take the song away from the "concentrated place" he intended.
+Walker explained that if the others involved knew the melody, it would take the song away from the "concentrated place" he intended.
 The intention was to "keep everything a little disjointed" so there is "no chance of everyone swinging together".

 The resulting songs are driven by and founded on Peter Van Hooke's drums, Mo Foster's bass and Walker's vocals.
 Guitars, synthesizers, brass and strings are each used sparingly with abstract results.
 An orchestra is prominent on "Rawhide" and is the lone accompaniment on "Sleepwalkers Woman", while guitars come to the fore on "Track Three", "Track Seven" and "Blanket Roll Blues".

 Walker made the unusual choice of giving half of the tracks on Climate of Hunter numerical titles.
 He explained in a TV interview on music programme The Tube that the songs were complete and that titles might "lopside" or "overload" them, presumably giving undue weight to one line of the lyric over the others.
 The songs have since been attributed the informal titles "Delayed" ("Track Three"), "It's a Starving" ("Track Five"), "Say It" ("Track Six"), and "Stump of a Drowner" ("Track Seven"), because the lyrics sheet bolds each of those starting lines instead of denoting the songs by their "Track" titles.

 The last track on the album, "Blanket Roll Blues", is the only song written by Tennessee Williams, providing lyrics for the song originally featured in the 1959 film The Fugitive Kind sung by Marlon Brando.

 Releases

 Climate of Hunter was first released in March 1984 as an LP in the UK by Virgin Records.
-The album was re-released on LP and CD as part of Virgin Records 'compact price' range in the mid-1980s.
+The album was re-released on LP and CD as part of Virgin Records' Compact Price range in the mid-1980s.
 A remastered edition of the album was released in the UK by Virgin and EMI on January 30, 2006.
 It included revised artwork and new liner notes by Bob Stanley of Saint Etienne.